robarnoldio/www.robarnold.io/_posts/2023-11-29-back-to-jekyll.md

 * go to source control and commit (with a spicy message)
 * save all if necessary
 * smash the sync changes button

+## gotchas

+* file has to be .md extension
+* timestamp in the frontmatter is relevant for visibility of the post